-You will wake up in Post-Anesthesia Care Unit (PACU).
-Your nurse will continue to monitor your heart rate, breathing, and blood pressure.
-If you had a lung biopsy, you may have a chest x-ray to make sure your lung was not punctured.
-This type of injury is uncommon.
+A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.
+If you had a lung biopsy, you may have a chest x-ray to make sure your lung wasn’t damaged.
+This type of injury is rare.

-- You may have a sore throat, a low grade fever (below 101° F or 38.3° C), and cough up a small amount of blood after your procedure.
+- You may have a sore throat, a low-grade fever (below 101° F or 38.3° C), cough up a small amount of blood, or all 3 after your procedure.
 These side effects should go away within 3 days.
-Eating soft foods and sucking on ice chips or throat lozenges may help.
+Eating soft foods and sucking on ice chips or throat lozenges may help your sore throat.
 Avoid eating spicy foods and smoking.

-- A nurse will contact you the next day to ask how you are doing.
+- A nurse will contact you the day after your procedure to ask how you’re doing.

-- If you had any tests done during the bronchoscopy, call your doctor’s office in a few days to get the results.
+- If you had any tests done during your flexible bronchoscopy, call your doctor’s office in a few days to get the results.

-- Have difficulty breathing or shortness of breath
+- Have trouble breathing or shortness of breath

 - Have chest pain or a feeling of pressure in your chest

-- Cough up more than 1 teaspoon of blood or cough up any amount of blood for longer than 3 days
+- Cough up more than 1 teaspoon of blood or cough up any amount of blood for more than 3 days after your procedure